 Header image

-Please find displayed below the abstracts that have been accepted to date; these will be presented over the two days of ANZMIC.
+Please find displayed below the presentation and poster abstracts that have been accepted to date; these will be presented over the two days of ANZMIC.

 Thursday, May 21, 2026